AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 .. image:: https://api.travis-ci.org/QULab/sound_field_analysis-py.svg
 .. image:: https://ci.appveyor.com/api/projects/status/u0koxo5vcitmbghc?svg=true

-The *sound\_field\_analysis* toolbox (short: *sfa*) is a Python port of the `Sound Field Analysis Toolbox (SOFiA) toolbox`_, originally by Benjamin Bernschütz\ `[1]`_.
+The *sound\_field\_analysis* toolbox (short: *sfa*) is a Python port of the `Sound Field Analysis Toolbox (SOFiA) toolbox`_, originally by Benjamin Bernschütz `[1]`_.
 The main goal of the *sfa* toolbox is to analyze, visualize and process sound field data recorded by spherical microphone arrays.
 Furthermore, various types of test-data may be generated to evaluate the implemented functions.
+It is an essential building block of `ReTiSAR`_, an implementation  of real time binaural rendering of spherical microphone array data.

 Requirements